Course | | |

 –

-• Import external data, convert text to columns, remove duplicate rows of data, link and embed objects, export data and publish your worksheet or workbook to the web
+• Import external data, convert text to columns, remove duplicate rows of data, link and embed objects, export data, and publish worksheets or workbooks to the web

 • Create, run, edit, and save Macros

-• Use data analysis tools to trace cell dependents, and trace and fix errors
+• Use data analysis tools to trace and fix errors

 • Create, rearrange, and format a PivotTable, filter PivotTables with Slicers, and create a PivotChart

-• Summarize your data with list subtotals, nesting, advanced filters and data validation
+• Summarize data with list subtotals, nesting, advanced filters and data validation

-• Analyze your data with Goal Seek, Solver, creating and displaying scenarios, data tables and forecasting future values
+• Analyze data with Goal Seek, Solver, create and display scenarios, data tables and forecast future values

 • Continue workgroup collaboration with features such as locking and unlocking cells, protecting a worksheet, tracking changes, encryption, and checking document compatibility and accessibility